djvanderlaan/simplermarkdown/vignettes/intro.md

 -----------------------------------------------------------------------

-To use tinymarkdown as an engine for your R-package vignettes you will need to do the following:
+To use simplermarkdown as an engine for your R-package vignettes you will need to do the following:

-#### Specify tinymarkdown as your vignette builder in your `DESCRIPTION` file:
+#### Specify simplermarkdown as your vignette builder in your `DESCRIPTION` file:

 ```
-VignetteBuilder: tinymarkdown
+VignetteBuilder: simplermarkdown
 ```

-#### Add tinymarkdown as a dependency of your package.
+#### Add simplermarkdown as a dependency of your package.

-If your package doesn't use tinymarkdown otherwise you can add it to your `Suggests` field in the `DESCRIPTION` file:
+If your package doesn't use simplermarkdown otherwise you can add it to your `Suggests` field in the `DESCRIPTION` file:

 ```
 Suggests:
-    tinymarkdown
+    simplermarkdown
 ```

 #### Use the extension `.md` for your vignette.